READ ON TO FIND OUT HOW TO LOCATE YOUR SCORES

 and WHAT THEY MEAN!

-Students tested in October and their scores become available between December 10th and 12th, 2018; release dates vary by state.
+Students tested in October and their scores become available between December 9th and 11th, 2019; release dates vary by state.
 You will receive an email from CollegeBoard when your scores are released.
-School counselors had access to scores on 12/3/18.
+School counselors had access to scores the week before.

 The PSAT (a pre-SAT) is taken by many 10th & 11th graders (and some younger students); it is also the qualifying test for the National Merit Scholarship Competition (NMSC).

 - Future ACT and SAT Success

 - Whether your scores indicate taking the SAT instead of ACT

 - Determining AP class readiness and likely success on AP exams

 LEAP is offering a FREE webinar on how to read the score report,

 what the results mean & action steps students can take.

 So how can you receive your scores NOW?